jeremylindsayni/RaspberryPi.Template/README.md

 You need .NET Core 2 installed - you can get the most recent previews from here:
 https://github.com/dotnet/cli/tree/master

+You can install from nuget using the command:
+<code>dotnet new -i RaspberryPi.Template::*</code>

-Basically clone the repo to a directory (I put mine in the folder below but you can clone it anywhere):
+Or if you want to install the source code and modify it, clone the repo to a directory (I put mine in the folder below but you can clone it anywhere):
 <code>C:\Users\Jeremy\Documents\Visual Studio 2017\Templates\ProjectTemplates\Raspberry Pi</code>

 Then install the template using the command below: